Déclaration de transparence relative à l'esclavage moderne

 We are committed to sourcing raw materials responsibly and have strict compliance standards to ensure we mitigate any risk of forced labor and human trafficking in our supply chain.
 Notre politique relative aux minerais de conflit et notre politique concernant le coton précisent les mesures de diligence raisonnable mises en place et les mesures que doivent prendre les fournisseurs pour se conformer à nos normes.

-VS&Co requires all man-made cellulosics are exclusively sourced from vendors who are committed to protecting ancient and endangered forests, implementing low-impact processing methods, and maintaining full transparency in their supply chains.
+VS&Co requires all man-made cellulosics be exclusively sourced from vendors who are committed to protecting ancient and endangered forests, implementing low-impact processing methods, and maintaining full transparency in their supply chains.

 MAPPING AND RISK ASSESSMENT